Summary

 - The strength of the magnetic field at any location is proportional to the density of the lines drawn.

-- Magnetic field lines never intersect (since the field can only point in one direction at any location).
+- The field can only point in one direction at any location.

 - Magnetic field lines form closed loops.